 There are two sizes that most people opt for with the Goal Zero Yeti—the 150 or the 400.
 The 400 Solar Generator is going to be the focus of this review.
 Weighing in just under 30 pounds, this is not the kind of portable charger you can lug around with you all day long.
 The lead-acid battery that powers the Ground Zero is, well, like lead.

-However, this generator can charge a gaming laptop several times and even run a 75-watt television for about 4 hours non-stop.
+However, this generator acts as world’s best generator for RV and can charge a gaming laptop several times and even run a 75-watt television for about 4 hours non-stop.
 The Yeti powers up to 300 watts continuously and boasts a 600 watt surge capacity.
 The other thing that makes the Goal Zero Yeti Solar Generator a smart pick is the additional features.

 First, along with two AC outlets, you also get 3 DC-outputs.
 You can even get solar and vehicle attachments (sold separately) to keep the battery going longer.

 The downside to the Yeti Generator is definitely the bulk.
-If you do a lot of motorcycle or car camping, having one of these handy isn’t an issue, because you can just keep it in the car or outside of your tent.
+If you do a lot of motorcycle or car camping, having one of these handy isn’t an issue, because you can just keep it in the car or outside of your premium teepee tent for camping.

 In fact, it would be ideal.
 Hook it up to a couple portable solar panels, and you’d have endless energy.
-However, if you backpack a lot, consider another lighter, more viable option.
+However, if you backpack a lot, such as a comfortable backpacking hammock, consider another lighter, more viable option.

 Tired of having to pre-charge your power banks before going on an adventure?
 The SOKOO Portable Solar Charge can change all that.
 Though you may be thinking that a solar panel would be highly fragile and not all smart for hiking, this model will make you see differently.